glicerico/clean-simple-wiki/README.md

 # Clean Simple Wikipedia for Semantic Parsing

-Extracts and cleans Simple Wikipedia sentences, outputting **one clean sentence per record** ready for semantic parsing.
+A modular pipeline that extracts and cleans Simple Wikipedia sentences, outputting **one clean sentence per record** ready for semantic parsing.

 ## Quick Start